jundalisay/spblist/content/en/research/socrates/timaeus/chapter-03.md

 Thus, the Creator made only one world.*

-> *Superphysics Note: We call this Saguna Brahma or Totality of Existence.
-Each world has many copies within that single Brahma or Totality.
+{{< n n="We call this Saguna Brahma or Totality of Existence.
+Each world has many copies within that single Brahma or Totality. " >}}

 <!-- In order then that the world might be solitary, like the perfect animal, the creator made not two worlds or an infinite number of them; but there is and ever will be one only-begotten and created heaven. -->